mapitman/mapitman.github.io/content/posts/fixing-clock-problems-when-dual-booting-linux-and-windows.md

 	"fixing-clock-problems-when-dual-booting-linux-and-windows"
 ]
 ---
 I recently noticed I had to reset the time on my PC whenever I rebooted from Linux into Windows.
 It seemed like it started after I had to reset my Windows 8 install (seems like I have to do that a lot!)
 I like that Linux wants the hardware clock to be UTC, but I wish there was a way to make Windows work with that...

 It turns out, there is a registry setting that takes care of this:
-<pre>[HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\TimeZoneInformation]
+`[HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\TimeZoneInformation]
-    "RealTimeIsUniversal"=dword:00000001</pre>
+    "RealTimeIsUniversal"=dword:00000001`